ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/limbsReference.md

 ## Clavicle, DogScapula
 ### Auto Clavicle
-The *Auto Clavicle* needs to be activated on the arm limbs!:
+The *Auto Clavicle* needs to be activated on the arm limbs:
 ![Alt text](../images/puppetLimbs_autoclavicle.jpg)
 !!! warning
     Make sure you don't have the clavicle/scapula specified in the attachers!
 In older kangaroo versions you somehow